Altair115/Altair115/README.md

 ## I'm a Student, Developer, and Artist!
-- 🔭 I’m currently working on Project Hollow
+- 🔭 I’m currently working on a secret game project
-- 🌱 I’m currently learning Japanese
+- 🌱 I’m currently trying to learn Japanese
-- ⚡ Fun fact: I love to draw and play games
+- ⚡ Fun fact: I love to draw, play games or cook

 ### Connect with me: